 b.
-The assessment by the Tax Officer shall be final as to any taxpayer except as may otherwise be determined under the provisions of Section 11.10.
+The assessment by the Tax Officer shall be final as to any taxpayer except as may otherwise be determined under the provisions of Section 12.10.

 c.
-If a taxpayer fails to file a return or to keep and maintain proper, accurate, and complete records as prescribed by this ordinance, the Tax Officer may assess, upon the information as is available or may come into the possession of the Tax Officer, the amount of the tax due from the taxpayer.
-The assessment after notice and conference as provided in this ordinance shall be deemed to be prima facie correct for the purpose of this ordinance and the burden of proof of refuting it shall be upon the taxpayer.
+If a taxpayer fails to file a return or to keep and maintain proper, accurate, and complete records as prescribed by this Ordinance, the Tax Officer may assess, upon the information as is available or may come into the possession of the Tax Officer, the amount of the tax due from the taxpayer.
+The assessment after notice and conference as provided in this Ordinance shall be deemed to be prima facie correct for the purpose of this Ordinance and the burden of proof of refuting it shall be upon the taxpayer.

-11.09.
+12.09.
 Limitation of Actions.
 A tax deficiency, interest or penalty shall not be assessed for any year after the expiration of four (4) years after the date set for the filing of the annual return for each year or the date the return was filed, whichever is later.
 If a taxpayer fraudulently conceals any liability for the tax or any part of the tax, the Tax Department within two years of the discovery of the fraud shall assess the tax with interest and penalties as provided in this section, computed from the date on which the tax liability originally accrued, and the tax, penalties and interest shall become due and payable after notice as provided in this section.
 The limitation period will be suspended during the pendency of any hearing or other legal proceedings concerning the deficiency, upon the consent in writing of the taxpayer, and for any taxable year for which a return is not filed.